 Cannon began performing at the age of eight after his grandfather left him several instruments as a gift.
 Eventually, Cannon headed for Hollywood at the age of 15 and landed gigs at world-renowned comedy venues, including the Improv, Laugh Factory and The Comedy Store.
 Cannon went on to share the stage with the likes of Chris Tucker, Dave Chappelle and Chris Rock before landing his first television gig as a series regular and writer on Nickelodeon's long-running hit series "All That," making him the youngest staff writer in television history.
 This path culminated in the creation of "The Nick Cannon Show," in which he starred, directed and executive produced.

-On the film side, Cannon most recently wrote, directed and produced his first studio film, "School Dance," for Lionsgate in 2014.
-Cannon and Ncredible also produced the sequel to "Drumline," titled "Drumline: A New Beat," which aired on VH1 in 2014 to 2.4 million viewers.
-He also inked a multi-year first look production deal with NBCUniversal to develop scripted and unscripted fare.
-Cannon and Ncredible are in production on the reboot of "Lifestyles of the Rich & Famous" on NBC.
+Cannon made his first appearance on the big screen alongside Will Smith in "Men in Black II."
+Other film credits include "Drumline" and "Bobby."
+He recently wrote, directed and produced his first studio film, "School Dance," and produced the sequel "Drumline: A New Beat."
+He has also inked a multi-year first look production deal with NBCUniversal to develop scripted and unscripted fare and is currently in production on the reboot of "Lifestyles of the Rich & Famous."

-While his professional body of work keeps him extremely busy, Cannon has always made time to use his resources and his voice to give back to the community and those in need by working with nationally recognized organizations such as Feeding America, Boys & Girls Club, Do Something, Toys for Tots, Stomp Out Bullying, Lupus Foundation of America and the National Kidney Foundation, to name a few, in addition to running his own Nicholas Scott Cannon Foundation.
+Cannon has always made the time to use his resources and his voice as a philanthropist to give back to the community and those in need, working with nationally recognized organizations such as Feeding America, Boys & Girls Club, Do Something, Toys for Tots, Stomp Out Bullying, Lupus Foundation of America and the National Kidney Foundation.
+He is also an active member on the Board of Directors of New York's St. Mary's Children's Hospital and runs his own Nicholas Scott Cannon Foundation.